wstreyer/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
-Final Project for the Coursera Getting and Cleaning Data Couse
+Final Project for the Coursera Getting and Cleaning Data Course

 ## Instructions